heathensoft/EntityComponentSystem/README.md

 Even without this control, it still makes creating elements for interactive applications more manageable.
 Instead of inheritance you have "entities" with components.
-.ie if you want your entity to be able to fly, you might give it the flying component.
+If you want your entity to be able to fly, you might give it the flying component.
 The flying component could have a layout like this: